SAP/apibusinesshub-integration-recipes/readme.md

 Accelerate your SAP Cloud Platform Integration projects with samples available in this repository.
 This repository contains samples of integration flows and mapping intended to be used as starting points.

 ## Requirements
-You will need a SAP Cloud Integration Tenant to consume and enhance this content.
+You will need a SAP Cloud Integration tenant to consume and enhance this content.

 ## Download and Installation
 In this repo all integration flow samples are uploaded as .zip files.